linear/linear-import/README.md

 - `URL` - URL of Pivotal Tracker story
 - `Created at` - Preserves the story creation date

+### Trello JSON

+Trello board can be imported into a Linear team from the JSON export file, which can be obtained by going into Board → Show Menu → More → Print and Export → Export as JSON.

+Following fields are supported:

+- `Name` - Issue title
+- `Description` - Trello markdown formatted description
+- `URL` - URL of Trello card
+- `Labels` - Added as a label

 ## Todo

 - [x] Automatic image uploads